AntonBankevich/LJA/docs/lja_manual.md

 Value of k (vertex size) to be used for the initial error correction. k should be odd (otherwise k + 1 is used instead).

 `-K <int>`
-Value of k (vertex size) to be used for the final error correction and initialization of multiDBG.
+Value of k (vertex size) to be used for the final error correction and initialization of Multiplex de Bruijn graph.
 K should be odd (otherwise K + 1 is used instead).

 `--diploid`
 Use this option for diploid genome.
 By default, LJA assumes that the genome is haploid or inbred.